traefik/traefik/docs/content/getting-started/faq.md

-Which is why, when a certificate is defined by path, and the actual contents of this certificate change, a configuration update is _not_ triggered (even though it should).
+Which is why, when a certificate is defined by path, and the actual contents of this certificate change, a configuration update is _not_ triggered.

-To take into account the new certificate contents, the dynamic configuration update must be forced.
+To take into account the new certificate contents, the update of the dynamic configuration must be forced.
 One way to achieve that, is to trigger a file notification, for example, by using the `touch` command on the configuration file.